frdmn/tar-multibackup/README.md

 ===============

-Bash script to backup multiple folders and clean up old backups based on a configurable retention time.
+Bash script to backup multiple folders and to clean up old backups based on a retention time.
+Features configurable post/pre-commands, tar excludes as well as backup retentions.

 ### Installation